aj0strow/ajostrow.me/db/articles/redis-swipe-right.md

 SSCAN locations:montreal 0 COUNT 100
 ```

-The return value includes the next value to pass to the cursor and returned values.
-Ror example 133 could be the next cursor.
-Then you'd call SSCAN again with 133 instead of 0 to get the next 100 values.
-Note: The count and the next cursor value are unrelated.
-If the next cursor is 0, then it's the end of the iteration.
+The return value includes the next value to pass to the cursor, and returned set members.
+For example "133" could be the next cursor.
+Then you'd call SSCAN again with 133 instead of 0 to fetch the next 100 set members.
+Careful: the count and the next cursor value are unrelated.
+If the next cursor is "0" it's the end of the iteration.

 ### Queue